MicrosoftDocs/learn/learn-pr/wwl-language/challenge-project-create-mini-game-with-copilot/includes/1-introduction.md

 - Scissors beat paper.
 - Paper beats rock.

-By the end of this module, you have created a playable mini-game application with GitHub Copilot!
+By the end of this module, you will create a playable mini-game application with GitHub Copilot!

 > [!NOTE]
 > This is a **_challenge project_** module where you will complete a project end-to-end based on a specification.
 This module is designed to be a test of your skills: there are few guidelines and no step-by-step instructions.